 The committee is comprised of three faculty members, and the Assistant Dean for Student Affairs serves as Ex Officio on the committee.
-The three faculty members are appointed by the Associate Dean for Academic Affairs to serve two-year terms.
+The three faculty members are nominated by the Area Chair of their academic program to serve two-year terms.
 Faculty membership must include at least one faculty from a graduate program, at least one from an undergraduate program, and there must be representation from at least School’s three program areas.

 Ex Officio Responsibilities

 The Ex Officio member works with a Program Administrative Support Specialists to schedule the meetings.
 The Ex Officio member presents the appeals cases to the committee and communicates to the committee and appellant relevant University and School policy.
 The Ex Officio member also records the day and time of the meeting, members present, and the final vote, decision, and any conditions.
 The Ex Officio member is not a voting member.
 The Ex-Officio members is responsible for conducting meetings and providing the outcome and any conditions to the Director of Undergraduate Advising and Student Engagement, the Associate Dean for Academic Affairs, or the Graduate School.